YOUNG WOMEN TO WATCH

 IN INTERNATIONAL AFFAIRS

-The aim of the list is to shine a spotlight on some of the young Australian women making a name for themselves in government, academia, think tanks, the private sector and civil society across the broad horizon of international affairs - whether it be in foreign policy, national security, international aid and development, a particular bilateral relationship, cyber, defence, strategic issues or international trade.
+In its fourth year running, the list aims to shine the spotlight on young Australian women making positive impact in government, academia, think-tanks, the private sector and civil society across the breadth of international affairs—whether it be in foreign policy, national security and strategic issues, defence, international aid and development, bilateral relationships, cyber and international trade.

-These often remain male-dominated spaces, and we want to recognise and promote the next generation of young women achieving success in these areas.
+These often remain male-dominated spaces.
+YAIA wants to recognise and elevate the next generation of women leaders achieving success and making an impact in these areas.

 You can view lists from previous years via our Careers Blog below: